Decision making is a journey.

 - SEM – 40%

-The struggle does not end at first conversion.
+Marketing efforts do not end with the first conversion.
 No matter the industry, retention of customers has always been cheaper than acquisition.
-Of course, matters such as service quality, product durability and brand recognition play a part, but for a business to continuously grow, it is vital that the customers remain loyal.
+Of course, matters such as service quality, product durability and brand recognition play a part, but for a business to continuously grow, it is vital that customers remain loyal.

-And to do this, brands need to continuously reassure their customers why they had been the choice and they should remain so.
+To do this, brands need to continuously reassure their customers why they were chosen.
 Make use of vouchers, discounts, sales or specific benefits that are only made available to existing customers.

-If you want to understand better on what ad formats to utilize for stage or how best to plan the stages based on your product/service/brand, drop us a note at [email protected]admiral.digital.
+If you want to understand better which ad formats to utilise or how best to plan for each stage of the funnel for your product, service, or brand, drop us a note at email@example.com.